ZhangXJ199/TinyLLaVA-Video-R1/README.md

 #### 1. Cold Start

+Option1: You can directly download [TinyLLaVA-Video-ColdStart](https://huggingface.co/Zhang199/TinyLLaVA-Video-Coldstart_NextQA_16).
-You can either directly download [TinyLLaVA-Video-ColdStart](https://huggingface.co/Zhang199/TinyLLaVA-Video-Coldstart_NextQA_16), or train the model yourself:
+Option2: You can train the model yourself:

 Replace data paths and model paths with yours in `scripts/train/train_qwen2_coldstart.sh`